 Candidate forum

 In conjunction with the League of Women Voters, the NAACP, and the Radford Chamber of Commerce, a Radford City School Board Candidate forum will take place at the Radford High School Auditorium at 7:30 p.m.

+Pokémon club

+At the Christiansburg Library at 4:30 p.m.
+Pokémon fans can bring their DS or Pokémon cards and battle, trade, and make new friends.
+All ages.

 Tuesday, Oct.
 18:

-Candidates meet and greet

-The Radford Heritage Foundation is Attendees can put their decorating skills hosting a meet and greet with the canto the test in this spooktacular edition of didates for mayor and the Radford City Cupcake Wars.
-Supplies will be provided.
-Council from 5 to 7 p.m.
-The event is be-Registration is required for participation. ing held at the Glencoe Mansion and is open to the public.

-Adverse childhood experiences train-

-At the Blacksburg Library at noon.
+Candidates meet and greet The Radford Heritage Foundation is open to the public.
+Adverse childhood experiences train-At the Blacksburg Library at noon.
 New Dee Frith and Caroline Mullins will present a session on adverse childhood experiences (ACEs).
 This training will focus on trauma and resiliency with a strong message of hope.
 Attendees are welcome to bring their lunch.

-Hallosteam

-At the Christiansburg Library at 6 p.m.
+Hallosteam At the Christiansburg Library at 6 p.m.
 Participants can learn how things glow in the dark by making spooky glowing crafts.
 Ages 6 and up.
 Wednesday, Oct.
 19:

-American Business Women's Associa- The American Business Women's Association will hold its October luncheon p.m.
-Blacksburg Books will be present to meeting from 11:30 a.m. to 1 p.m. at sell copies of Katharine's books.
-This event the Christiansburg-Blacksburg Holiday Inn, 99 Bradley Drive, Christiansburg.
+American Business Women's Associa- The American Business Women's Association will hold its October luncheon Inn, 99 Bradley Drive, Christiansburg.
 The speaker will be Dr. Barbara Johnson, who will speak on women's health.
 Theda Blackwood of Theorem is the speaker sponsor for this event.
 RSVP by Oct.
 17, Art Club: Mexican folk art and Día de At the Christiansburg Library at 2 p.m.
 Participants will explore Mexican folk art and the art surrounding Día de los Muertos (the Day of the Dead), including creating sugar skulls.
 For ages 8 and up.
 Registration is required.
-Library Board of Trustees meeting At the Meadowbrook Public Library; 7 p.m.
-Thursday, Oct.
+Library Board of Trustees meeting At the Meadowbrook Public Library; 7 Thursday, Oct.
 20:

-Radford Photo Club meeting

-The Radford Photo Club will meet at the Radford Public Library at 6 p.m.
+Radford Photo Club meeting The Radford Photo Club will meet at the Radford Public Library at 6 p.m.
 Sharon Gilbert of Radford will talk about the different formats she uses to print her photos, such as ceramic tile, wood, slate, and metal.
 Meetings, events, and outings are open to the public.
 The photo challenge for October is pets.
 The club is made up of professional and amateur photographers from throughout the New River Valley.

-Legend of Sleepy Hollow

-the classic "Legend of erformance o

-Richard A. Goodman, Sr., and Sister Carla Harvey will be the speakers; 3 p.m.

-Sunday, Oct.
-23:
+Legend of Sleepy Hollow the classic "Legend of Sleepy Hollow" by Bright Star Theater will be given at the Radford Public Library at 5 p.m.
+Follow Ichabod Crane as he becomes the schoolmaster in Sleepy Hollow and encounters spooky events he will never forget Appropriate for ages 4+.
+Sponsored by the Lamplighters.
+Saturday, Oct.
+22: